When it comes to heart health, most people associate it with having a healthy diet, exercising, limiting alcohol, and reducing stress.

 High blood pressure, elevated cholesterol, and smoking are key risk factors for heart disease, and 47% of Americans have at least one of these risk factors (1).

 Improving eating habits, increasing physical activity, quitting smoking, and reducing alcohol intake are all pieces of the puzzle that may help improve heart health.

 Studies have also found that having a sense of community is part of that as well, as we'll learn below.

 A study published in the Journal of American Medical Association examined Italian immigrants in a small town called Roseto, Pennsylvania (2).

 The residents in this town had a shockingly low amount of heart disease, an observation called the "Roseto Effect” (3).

 A study was created, now known as the famous "Rosetto Study", to find out why people who lived in Roseto had such healthy hearts.

 The researchers compared health statistics of the people in Roseto to other local towns for seven years, and what they discovered was shocking.

-- The rate of heart attacks for men in Roseto over the age of 65 was half the rate of the national average.
+•The rate of certain heart problems for men in Roseto over the age of 65 was half the rate of the national average.

-These surprising results made the researchers dig deeper into what the Roseto community was doing to have such positive results, and they called it “The Roseto Effect” (3).
+These surprising results made the researchers dig deeper into what the Roseto community was doing to have such positive results.

 What Was So Different About the Roseto Community?